kbiva/stm32f103_projects/HP_4000_4500/README.md

 Source code for the demo.
 HP LaserJet 4000 and 4500 front panels connected to HY-STM32 board.
+LCD sizes are 2x16 symbols.
+LCD controllers are Hitachi HD66710.
 Communication between panels and board is done with SPI.

 * More info at: